titumozammel/5r-cascade-framework/README.md

 # 53. LICENSE

-This framework is a developing conceptual management framework created and maintained by **Md.
-Mozammel Hoque**.
+This framework is released as part of the broader HEE conceptual framework ecosystem.

-The framework may be referenced, discussed, studied, and further researched with appropriate attribution.

-Commercial use, modification, redistribution, or incorporation into proprietary methodologies should preserve attribution to the original creator and distinguish derivative work from the original framework.
+**License: MIT License**

+Use, modification, distribution, and incorporation are subject to the terms of the MIT License included with the repository.

+Attribution to **Md.
+Mozammel Hoque** and clear distinction between the original framework and derivative work are strongly encouraged when the framework is referenced, adapted, studied, or extended.

 ---